Kendal

-Name
+Toponymy

-Kendal takes its name from the River Kent (the etymology of whose name is uncertain but thought to be Celtic) and the Old Norse word dalr ("valley").
+Kendal takes its name from the River Kent (the toponymy of whose name is uncertain but thought to be Celtic) and the Old Norse word dalr ("valley").
 Kendal is listed in the Domesday Book as part of Yorkshire with the name Cherchebi (from Old Norse kirkju-bý, "church-village").
 For many centuries it was called Kirkby Kendal: "village with a church in the valley of the River Kent".

 History

-A chartered market town, the centre of Kendal has formed round a high street with fortified alleyways, known locally as yards, off to either side, which allowed local people to shelter from the Anglo-Scottish raiders known as Border Reivers.
+A chartered market town, the centre of Kendal has formed round a high street with alleyways, known locally as yards, off to either side.
 The main industry in those times was the manufacture of woollen goods, whose importance is reflected in the town's coat of arms and in its Latin motto Pannus mihi panis (Cloth is my bread.)
 "Kendal Green" was a hard-wearing, wool-based fabric specific to the local manufacturing process.
 It was supposedly sported by the Kendalian archers instrumental in the English victory over the French at the Battle of Agincourt.
 Kendal Green was also worn by slaves in the Americas and appears in songs and literature from that time.
 Shakespeare notes it as the colour of clothing worn by foresters (Henry IV, Part 1).

 Kendal Castle has a long history as a stronghold, built on the site of several successive castles.
-The earliest was a Norman motte and bailey (now located on the west side of the town), when the settlement went under the name of Kirkbie Strickland.
+The earliest was a Norman motte and bailey (located on the west side of the town), when the settlement went under the name of Kirkbie Strickland.
 The most recent is from the late 12th century, as the castle of the Barony of Kendal, the part of Westmorland ruled from here.
 The castle is best known as the home of the Parr family, as heirs of these barons.
 They inherited it through marriage in the reign of Edward III of England.
 Rumours still circulate that King Henry VIII's sixth wife Catherine Parr was born at Kendal Castle, but the evidence available leaves this unlikely: by her time the castle was beyond repair and her father was already based in Blackfriars, London, at the court of King Henry VIII.

 Roman fort

 A Roman fort stood about 2 miles south of today's town centre, at a site later known as Watercrook.
 It was built about AD 90, originally in timber, rebuilt with stone about 130, in the reign of Hadrian.
 The fort was abandoned for about 20 years during the Antonine re-occupation of Scotland.
 It was rebuilt in the reign of Marcus Aurelius and occupied until about 270 – probably the last time it served military purposes.
 What remains of the stone structure is now buried under a field.
 Many Roman artefacts from the site may be found in the Kendal Museum.
-The Roman site was built on a pre-existing Iron Age fort.